Sports Injuries

 The following stages will likely be used by your doctor to make a diagnosis if you believe you have sustained a sports injury.
 These consist of:

-- Medical history.
+• Medical history.
 Inquiries concerning how you were hurt, what you were doing, what you’ve done after the injury, and other topics are covered in this.
-They might also want a more detailed medical history if this is your first time seeing this particular doctor.
+They might also want a more detailed medical history if this is their first time seeing this particular doctor.

 Your doctor could advise you to use the RICE approach if they believe you have a sprain or strain.